ashutoshmjain/gita/src/knower.md

 > The idea of saying "NOT-HEADS" as the knowledge is a crucial point here.
 It means "knowledge" may represent a proxy vote in the probabilistic disposition of the trial but it can't manifest (in real) on its own.
 It must take on the shape of "Tails".

 Keep in mind that the three Gunas are not some external monitoring system.
-These are the inherent properties of Prakriti—manifest or unmanifest—just like Quantum systems have three fundamental properties: Charge, Mass, and Spin.
+These are the inherent properties of Prakriti—manifest or unmanifest—just like Quarks have three fundamental color charges: Red , Blue and Green.

-- Sattva <=> Mass (Physical Reality)
+- Sattva <=> Green - creativity
-- Rajas <=> Charge (Duality)
+- Rajas <=> Red - action
-- Tamas <=> Spin (Quantum degrees of freedom)
+- Tamas <=> Blue - inertia.

-This is how the threefold Gunas control the probability of what is going to happen, but that is not all—the system turns into massive computer hardware.
+Together, these three qualities bear the force of creation - akin to strong nuclear foce - the strongest force of the four force.

 ## Connection with Quantum Mechanics and deeper mathematics

 The Advaita model has a striking parallel to Quantum Feild theory (QFT) .
 Except that, the QFT posits seventeen different fields - not just one!
 But still the idea that an underlying feild bears the the knowledge of which manifest emerges makes sense.
 So we have a notion of an ocean of Nirguna of which Saguna emerges as it interacts with the three qualities of Prakriti.

 But the question remains - how do we explain the three fundamental qualities of Prakriti?
 QFT explains the three-ness through an arbitrary mathematics of Quantum Chromodynamics (QCD) .
-QCD is used to explain the strong force - the very reason of manifestation through an arbitrary assumption of three color charges - Red , Blue and Green - akin to three qualities of Samkhya.
+QCD is used to explain the strong force,  the very reason of manifestation, through an arbitrary assumption of three color charges - Red , Blue and Green - akin to three qualities of Samkhya.
 It works very well but it has no structural underpinning.

 String theory, luckily, solves both the problems - the duality of Samkhya ( Prakriti and Purusha) and the three qualities of Prakriti.
 There are two types of strings - open strings and closed loops - representing Prakriti and Prurusa.
 Open Strings emerge into three types based on the types of Branes they are attached to!